Valerie

 high-dose corticosteroid treatment for presumed autoimmune encephalitis.
 When

-plasmapheresis.
-While she was doubly immunosuppressed I started her on very
+was doubly immunosuppressed I took over her treatment—and started her on

 exposed parasites resulting in severe hemolysis, marked improvements, and a